NotZagreus/portfolio/README.md

 # My Portfolio

 Welcome to my portfolio project!
-This is a personal website built using **Vue.js** with **TypeScript** to showcase my skills, experience, and projects.
+This is a personal website built using **Vue.js** with **TypeScript** for frontend and **Express.js** for backend to showcase my skills, experience, and projects.
 The portfolio is designed to be responsive, visually appealing, and easy to navigate.

 ---